Aaronlozhkin/Siamese-CV-Model/README.md

 # Siamese-CV-Model

-A Computer Vision deep learning model that learns to embed the context of an image by finetuning ResNet.
+A computer vision deep learning model that learns to embed the context of an image by finetuning ResNet.
 Trained on the [Huggingface Snacks Dataset](https://huggingface.co/datasets/Matthijs/snacks), the Siamese CV Model will learn to distinguish ten distinct snacks from a variety of images.
 With this model, a similarity based reverse-image search engine is constructed.

 ## Installation